rgalanakis/personaldocs/pycon_nastyremoval.md

 Novice

 ### Audience
-Novices who want their jobs to get better, veterans who want them to not get worse.
+Novices who want their codebase to get better, veterans who want their codebase to not get worse.

 ### Objectives
-Attendees will get real world insight on when reinventing the wheel is appropriate, and how to address cultural and technical problems when such a solution becomes unmanageable legacy.
+Attendees will get real world insight on how today's great idea becomes tomorrow's tragedy, and how to address cultural and technical problems when it comes time to make things right.
 They will come away energized enough to fight against legacy code, and informed enough to win.

 ### Duration
 30 minutes